project-koku/koku-metrics-operator/docs/csv-description.md

 * Restricted network installation: this operator can function on a restricted network.
 In this mode, the operator stores the packaged reports for manual retrieval.

 ## New in v3.3.1:
-* Optimized memory usage when reading CSV files.
+* Optimize memory usage when reading CSV files.

 ## New in v3.3.0:
 * Storage reports now contain `node`, `csi_driver`, and `csi_volume_handle` fields.